AdobeDocs/commerce-merchant-services.en/help/product-recommendations/type.md

 ## Cross-sells and up-sells {#crossup}

 These recommendation types are social-proof driven to help shoppers find what others liked or product-driven to help them find other similar products.
-The products recommended are often items that go well together.
+The recommended products often complement the selected product.

 >[!NOTE]
 >